This information describes fertility preservation options for women who are starting cancer treatment. It explains:

 A number of options are available that may preserve your fertility and increase the chance you will be able to have a biologic child in the future.
 Not all women starting cancer treatment will need or want to consider these options.

 The decision whether to pursue fertility preservation is a personal one.
 We want you to know what options are available.
-This will allow you to have all the information that you need to make the best decision for yourself so that you have no regrets in the future.
+This will allow you to have all the information that you need to make the best decision for yourself so that you can avoid regret in the future.

 Fertility preservation options for women include: